Refinitiv/refinitiv-ui/documents/src/pages/utils/tree-manager.md

 console.log(tree.values); // Expected output: ['1']
 ```

-Alternatively, [Tree Node](/custom-components/utils/tree-node) is the suggested way to work with Tree Manager.
-Most of the time, getTreeNodes(), getTreeNode() and TreeNode are all you need.
+Alternatively, [Tree Node](/custom-components/utils/tree-node) is the suggested way to manage items in Tree Manager.
+Along with `getTreeNodes()` and `getTreeNode()`, they are all your need for most use cases.

 ```javascript
 // Select the first item in Tree by using Tree Node